Aliases for KPNA3 Gene

 GeneCards Summary for KPNA3 Gene

 KPNA3 (Karyopherin Subunit Alpha 3) is a Protein Coding gene.
-Diseases associated with KPNA3 include Influenza.
-Among its related pathways are Cytokine Signaling in Immune system and Transport of the SLBP independent Mature mRNA.
+Diseases associated with KPNA3 include Influenza and Opiate Dependence.
+Among its related pathways are Cell cycle_Spindle assembly and chromosome separation and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include binding and protein transporter activity.
 An important paralog of this gene is KPNA4.

 Functions in nuclear protein import as an adapter protein for nuclear receptor KPNB1.
 Binds specifically and directly to substrates containing either a simple or bipartite NLS motif.
 Docking of the importin/substrate complex to the nuclear pore complex (NPC) is mediated by KPNB1 through binding to nucleoporin FxFG repeats and the complex is subsequently translocated through the pore by an energy requiring, Ran-dependent mechanism.
 At the nucleoplasmic side of the NPC, Ran binds to importin-beta and the three components separate and importin-alpha and -beta are re-exported from the nucleus to the cytoplasm where GTP hydrolysis releases Ran from importin.
 The directionality of nuclear import is thought to be conferred by an asymmetric distribution of the GTP- and GDP-bound forms of Ran between the cytoplasm and nucleus.
 In vitro, mediates the nuclear import of human cytomegalovirus UL84 by recognizing a non-classical NLS.
 Recognizes NLSs of influenza A virus nucleoprotein probably through ARM repeats 7-9.